Brazil government to investigate lenders for alleged credit card fraud

 The investigation follows complaints from a consumer protection agency in Rio de Janeiro state, it added, saying payroll loan withdrawals were allegedly charged through the unsolicited credit cards.

-Among those being investigated are Banco Bradesco SA BBDC4.SA, Itau Unibanco Holding SA's ITUB4.SA Itaucard, Banco Pan SA BPAN4.SA, Nubank NU.N, Banco Santander Brasil SA SANB11.SA and state-controlled lenders Banco do Brasil SA BBAS3.SA and Caixa Economica Federal.
+Among those under investigation are Banco Bradesco SA BBDC4.SA, Itau Unibanco Holding SA's ITUB4.SA Itaucard, Banco Pan SA BPAN4.SA, Nubank NU.N, Banco Santander Brasil SA SANB11.SA and state-controlled lenders Banco do Brasil SA BBAS3.SA and Caixa Economica Federal.

+Brazil's banking lobby group Febraban said in a note that of the 23 institutions mentioned in the investigation, only seven have authorization to grant payroll loans.

 Itau said in a statement to Reuters it does not operate credit cards through payroll-linked loans and that it would provide any additional clarification requested by Brazil's Justice and Public Security Ministry.

+State-owned lender Banco do Brasil said that "it has not issued payroll credit cards for four years and is available to authorities for further clarification."

+Santander Brazil said it learned of the investigation through the media and that it was not contacted by authorities.
+It added that "all its products and services comply with regulation and that it is available to the competent bodies to provide clarifications."

-Nubank also denied offering such product, adding it is not cleared to do so.
+Nubank also denied offering such a product, adding it is not cleared to do so.

+Banco Pan said it is in contact with authorities to obtain official information and "reinforces its position of respect for customers and its commitment to combat fraud."

-Bradesco declined comment, while Banco do Brasil, Banco Pan, Santander Brasil and Caixa did not immediately respond to requests for comment.
+Bradesco declined comment, while Caixa did not respond to requests for comment.

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))